 Smoked pork loin, marinated and cooked low and slow on a pellet Traeger grill makes a very flavorful piece of pork that goes great with a variety of sides.
-This is an easy recipe for a perfectly prepared pork tenderloin.
+This is an easy recipe for a perfectly prepared pork loin.

 Smoked pork loin made on a Traeger pellet grill is the perfect way to get into grill season shape!
 If you don’t have a Traeger, then, of course, you can use any type of pellet grill or even use coals as well.
-You just have to be careful to allow the smoke to cook the pork tenderloin low and slow.
+You just have to be careful to allow the smoke to cook the pork loin low and slow.
 So make sure not to put the meat directly over the hot coals.

 It is very different than my crock pot pork tenderloin recipe, but check that out if you don’t have a grill or smoker handy.